XolioCore/LearningCSharp.App/NET.CSharp.Learning/Basics/README - C# Basics.md

 ```
 **Considerations about variable names**

-- Variable names can contain alphanumeric characters and the underscore character.
+- Can contain alphanumeric characters and the underscore character.
 - Special characters like the hash symbol # (also known as the number symbol or pound symbol) or dollar symbol $ are not allowed.
-- Variable names must begin with an alphabetical letter or an underscore, not a number.
+- Must begin with an alphabetical letter or an underscore, not a number.
-- Variable names are case-sensitive, meaning that string Value; and string value; are two different variables.
+- They are case-sensitive, meaning that string Value; and string value; are two different variables.
-- Variable names must not be a C# keyword.
+- Must not be a C# keyword.
 For example, you cannot use the following variable declarations: decimal decimal; or string string;.

 **Coding recomendations**
 - Use camel case convention.
 For example: ```string myVariable```